HarryLoofah/gae-bead-calculator/README.md

 ###Try it online:
 http://bead-calculator.appspot.com/

-(This is a very simple implementation; please use your browsers back button to navigate)
+(This is a very simple implementation; please use your browser's back button to navigate)